xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SELECT.END   Selects the last cell in a range
+SELECT.END&nbsp;&nbsp;&nbsp;Selects the last cell in a range

 Return to [top](#Q)